 Stephens continues that rich legacy today, bringing in professional directors, actors, choreographers and dancers to work directly with our students.

-Stephens—which is ranked #12 in the nation for theatre by The Princeton Review—offers B.F.A. programs in Dance, Digital Filmmaking, Theatre Arts, Theatre Management and Theatrical Costume Design.
+Stephens—which is ranked #12 in the nation for its theatre program by The Princeton Review—offers B.F.A. programs in Dance, Digital Filmmaking, Theatre Arts, Theatre Management and Theatrical Costume Design.
 In addition, our Professional Training Conservatory, open to both men and women, allows students to earn a certificate in theatre in two years, two summers.

 Thanks to our 2014-2015 Performing Arts sponsors!